hashicorp/katakoda/terraform-consul-provider/overview.md

 It takes about a minute after you see the `Ready` message for the Consul datacenter to nominate a cluster leader and for you to continue to the next step.

-## Bootstrap Consul datacenter
+## Bootstrap Consul ACLs

+This corresponds to the [BootStrap Consul ACLs](http://learn.hashicorp.com/consul/developer-discovery/terraform-consul-provider#bootstrap-consul-acls) section on the Learn guide.
+Once you run this command, use the guide to complete the rest of this scenario.

 `docker exec -it consul-playground_consul-server-1_1 consul acl bootstrap`{{execute}}

-For more information about this command, please reference the guide.

 ## Localhost Substitution

-NOTE: If you are using Katacoda, Katacoda uses a unique method to route its services.

-As a result, you should substitute any references to localhost to the following:
+Katacoda uses a unique method to route its services.
+As you follow the guide substitute any references to localhost with the following addresses, in order to make the configuration work with Katacoda.

 | Learn Address   | Katacoda Address |
 | --------------  | ---------------- |